joepritch/minesweeperJSX/readme.md

 Page ideas:
 Splash page with minefield config input
-Game page (could also have config input here) leaderboard page (maybe the leaderboard page is more in-depth/ has more information, and the game page has a simplified leaderboard component)
 Error page

 Unforeseen issues:
 It seems like trying to change the class of an element in React might require the use of state.